celestiaorg/docs/developers/wallets.md

 ---
-description: How you can add Celestia network parameters to wallets.
+description: How you can add Celestia network parameters to wallets such as Keplr, Leap, and Cosmostation.
 ---

 # Wallet integrations with Celestia